A Very Brady Christmas

 A Very Brady Christmas is a 1988 American made-for-television Christmas comedy-drama film directed by Peter Baldwin and starring Robert Reed, Florence Henderson, Ann B. Davis, Barry Williams, Maureen McCormick, Christopher Knight, Eve Plumb, Mike Lookinland, and Jennifer Runyon.
-It reunited the original cast members of the 1969–1974 sitcom The Brady Bunch, with the exception of Susan Olsen, who was on her honeymoon at the time of filming.
+It reunited the original cast members of the 1969–1974 sitcom The Brady Bunch, with the exception of Susan Olsen.
 Ron Kuhlman and Jerry Houser both reprised their characters from the short-lived 1981 sitcom The Brady Brides.

 A Very Brady Christmas premiered on CBS on December 18, 1988, and was the second highest-rated television film of 1988.